 Durga Puja and other festivals:

-Among the other important festivals of Kolkata are Saraswati puja, Kali puja, Holi, Diwali, Christmas/ New Year and Eid.
-This February, when I was in Kolkata, I was quite surprised to see the way people celebrate Saraswati puja.
+Among other important traditional festivals of Kolkata are Saraswati puja, Kali puja, Holi, Diwali, Christmas/ New Year and Eid.
+This February, when I was in Kolkata, it was a revelation to see the way people celebrate Saraswati puja.

 Dance, music, theater and films: